naa986/smtp-mailer/smtp-mailer/readme.txt

 none

 == Changelog ==

+= 1.1.9 =
+* Additional check for the settings link.

 = 1.1.8 =
 * Removed admin notices to avoid confusion since configurations can vary on different servers.